 What it means

 CAC payback period is the number of months of gross profit it takes to recover the cost of acquiring a customer.
-The clean version is: customer acquisition cost divided by monthly gross profit from that customer, expressed as months to payback.
-It is a cash discipline metric, not a vanity efficiency metric.
+The clean version: customer acquisition cost divided by monthly gross profit from that customer, expressed as months to payback.
+It measures cash discipline, not vanity efficiency.

 -

 Core formula: CAC payback = CAC ÷ monthly gross profit per customer.
-If you spend $6,000 to acquire a customer and earn $1,000 in monthly gross profit, the payback period is six months.
+Spend $6,000 to acquire a customer and earn $1,000 in monthly gross profit, and the payback period is six months.

 -

-Gross profit basis: CAC payback should use gross profit, not revenue, because delivery costs matter.
+Gross profit basis: Use gross profit, not revenue, because delivery costs matter.
 A customer with high revenue but weak margin can look attractive while still tying up cash.

 -

 Cohort view: The best version tracks CAC payback by acquisition cohort, channel, segment, and sales motion.
-Blended CAC payback hides where the business is compounding and where it is leaking.
+A blended number hides where the business is gaining ground and where it is leaking cash.

 -

-Operator’s translation: CAC payback answers one practical question: how long before this customer funds the next customer?
+The practical question: CAC payback answers one thing: how long before this customer funds the next customer?

 Why it matters now